Farmington Schools students receive National Merit scholarships

-North Farmington High School senior, Timothy J. Sullivan, and Farmington High School senior, Awab A. Tanoli, recently received $2,500 National Merit Scholarships.
+North Farmington High School senior Timothy J. Sullivan and Farmington High School senior Awab A. Tanoli recently received $2,500 National Merit Scholarships.

 Sullivan plans to attend the University of Alabama, majoring in Metallurgical and Materials Engineering as a member of the Randall Research Scholars Program.
 Tanoli will work toward a career in medicine.